 The Wine Spectator's recent Tasting Highlights' article

 "9 California Pinots from the Grape's Top Regions" includes our newly released 2017 Wrath 115/667 Pinot Noir.
-It feels great to represent our Monterey appellation and show that great grapes are being grown here.
+It's rewarding to represent our Monterey appellation and show that seriously good grapes are being grown here.